-Maternal deaths and near misses are often preventable through improved quality and safety of maternity care.
-The rapidly rising rate of chronic illness and associated complications point out the need for increased availability of maternal fetal medicine specialists and subspecialty care.
-These are important measures regarding quality and patient safety.
-Racial/ethnic disparities in practice are well documented - the proposed availability of specialty physician services measures address important gaps in quality and safety for ethnic minority women who often suffer higher rates of comorbidity.
+Maternal deaths and severe maternal morbidity are often preventable through improved quality and safety of maternity care.
+The rapidly rising rate of chronic illness and associated complications points out the need for increased availability of maternal fetal medicine specialists and subspecialty care.
+Further, the importance of multidisciplinary coordinated care is emphasized in the literature and professional societies.
+This is an important measure regarding quality and patient safety.

-These were designed to be population measures and we have tested them in that regard.
+This measure was designed to be a population measure and we have tested it in that regard.
 As intended, our validation tests showed that more geographically isolated areas show less availability than areas with more dense medical services.
 We found the measures to be complementary and not duplicative.

-They were sensitive to differences in socioeconomic status, race, and urbanicity.
-We found they could be implemented in New York State Medicaid data.
-The measures performed well.
+This measure is sensitive to differences in socioeconomic status, race, and urbanicity.
+We found that it could be implemented in New York State Medicaid data.
+The measure performed well.